 Mobile-friendliness is essential to boost landing page conversions in today’s world.
 Try changing the length of mobile pages, tweaking the display options, and improving mobile navigation.
 For best results, target your testing individually to Android and iOS users, split testing each version on each platform.

-Continuous A/B testing is critical to increasing your conversion rates, but it can be tough to figure out where to begin.
-Focus on the seven elements detailed above, to see dramatic improvements more quickly, or contact Bizzuka to learn how we can help.
+Continuous A/B testing is critical to increasing your landing page conversion rates, but it can be tough to figure out where to begin.
+Focus on the seven elements detailed above to see dramatic improvements more quickly, or contact Bizzuka to learn how we can help.